 Welcome to Class 9

 We are a class of Year 4 and 5 children.
-Our teacher is Miss Dowson and our teaching assistants are Miss Oliver and Miss Wardell.
+Our teacher is Miss Dowson and our teaching assistant is Miss Oliver.

 In our class we love learning new things!
 We like to impress our teachers by trying our best and by being independent learners.
 Our teachers encourage us to grow in confidence by completing tasks independently and take more responsibility for our work.

 We have lots of wonderful things planned this year so please keep checking our website and newsletters to find out more.